United Conservative Party: Origins

 Danielle Smith, who served as leader of the Wildrose Party from October 2009 until December 2014, made an unsuccessful attempt to merge the Wildrose and the PC party by resigning from the Wildrose and crossing the floor to join the governing Progressive Conservative Association of Alberta caucus under then Premier Jim Prentice, along with eight other Wildrose MLAs.
 The remaining Wildrose Party refused to consider the request by Smith to dissolve their party.
 Then Wildrose President David Yager said at the time "This is not a merger in any way.
 It is capitulation."
 When the NDP won in 2015 an Edmonton Sun article blamed the mass Wildrose defections for the loss.
-In the wake of the historical loss, uniting the Wildrose and PC parties became a major issue.
+In the wake of the historic loss, uniting the Wildrose and PC parties became a major issue.

 In July 2016, federal MP and former minister Jason Kenney announced that he would seek the PC leadership on a platform of seeking a merger with the Wildrose.

-At the Wildrose AGM held in Red Deer on October 28, 2016, Brian Jean, then Wildrose Leader of the Opposition, cautioned the caucus against merging just before the 2017 elections; he said the PC party, was "confused about its values" and rife with "instability."

-On December 15, 2016, a rift occurred in the Wildrose party when MLA Derek Fildebrandt openly supported a merger with the PCs.
-Fildebrandt, who was the first Wildrose MLA to break with Jean, said that Albertans wanted "a single conservative option to face against the NDP in the next election."

-When the two parties did merge, following an overwhelming vote in favour of the merger, some Wildrosers declined to join the UCP.
-A group of the former Wildrose constituency association presidents met in July to discuss forming a new party.

-Kenney was elected PC leader on March 18, 2017 on a platform of uniting the two parties—"Uniting the Right".
-Negotiations between Jean and Kenney were successful; the merger agreement was released on May 18, 2017.
+Kenney was elected PC leader on March 18, 2017.
+Negotiations between Wildrose leader Brian Jean and Kenney were successful; the merger agreement was released on May 18, 2017.
 The results of the July 22, 2017 internal votes on the merger agreement held by both parties supported the merger with 95% of Wildrose and PC members voting in favour.